• Skip to main content

 Will FORTIFIED prevent all damage to my home?

 No. While lab and real-world experience has proven FORTIFIED to be remarkably effective at limiting storm damage, we do expect some FORTIFIED homes to experience damage during extreme weather.
-Some elements of a home (like siding) are not addressed by the standards and may experience damage.
-Other components, even ones included in the standards, can be affected by age, climate and maintenance, and some simply have limitations that prevent 100% protection on 100% of the homes in which they are installed.
+Some elements of a home (like siding) are not addressed by the standards and may be damaged.
+Other components, even ones included in the standards, can be affected by age, climate and maintenance, and some simply have limitations that prevent 100% protection on 100% of the homes where they are installed.
 Understanding that even a well-built home may suffer damage is key to FORTIFIED’s success.
-It’s multiple layers of defenses significantly reduce the chances of a cascade of damage.
+Its multiple layers of defenses significantly reduce the chances of a cascade of damage.

 Can I use FORTIFIED for a commercial building?